10 Worst Mental Errors in Sports History

 Oh my sweet football baby Jesus, there isn’t any chance that there were actually two Leon Letts who both happened to play for the Dallas Cowboys during the ‘90s?

 No?
 Well, at least his three Super Bowl rings should allow for one more epic screw-up, now that he’s a defensive line coach in Dallas.

-Lett’s Thanksgiving Day blunder was seen by more TV viewers than usual, being it was a holiday game, but at least it wasn’t on the biggest stage in the biggest game like this poorly timed mind meltdown at the Super Bowl! …
+Lett’s Thanksgiving Day blunder against the Miami Dolphins was seen by more TV viewers than usual, being it was a holiday game, but at least it wasn’t on the biggest stage in the biggest game like this poorly-timed mind meltdown against the Bills in Super Bowl XVII.

-It all went down at Super Bowl XXVII – coincidentally earlier in the same year (1993) as his November mishap – when the Cowboys faced the Buffalo Bills to stake their claim of the Vince Lombardi Trophy.
+It all went down at the Rose Bowl – coincidentally earlier in the same year (1993) as his November mishap – when the Cowboys faced the Buffalo Bills to stake their claim of the Vince Lombardi Trophy.

 Late in the fourth quarter, with the Cowboys comfortably ahead in a blowout win, Lett saw an opportunity for career-defining moment, which is exactly what happened.